Weekly coffee mornings at St Paul’s Church

-For Senior Citizens, we run a Seniors’ Coffee morning on the first Thursday in each month.
+For Senior Citizens, we run a Seniors’ Coffee morning every Thursday from 10 to 12 noon.

 “Just for Girls” meet fortnightly on a Tuesday morning from 10—12 noon for Worship, Meditation, Prayer and Fellowship.
 The group is open to women who are members of St Paul’s church.
 Please contact Pauline Bolding for further details.